adriancarriger/angularfire2-offline/base/angular-cli/README.md

-# AfoTest

-# AngularFire2 Offline Example
+# AngularFire2 Offline - Base Angular CLI project

 The is the example project for [AngularFire2 Offline](https://github.com/adriancarriger/angularfire2-offline).